 Wish to Declare the Minor?
-Next deadline is April 1st.
-See below for Spring 2014 details!
+Next deadline is November 15th.
+See below for Fall 2014 details!

 - review the requirements as published in the Undergraduate Catalog and determine if the Minor is feasible in their academic plan.
 The minor requires completion of 18 credit hours (6 approved courses) and usually takes a minimum of 3 semesters.

 - attend an Information and Welcome meeting (see dates below).
 At this meeting, students will

 - learn about the minor and course requirements;

 - map a plan for completing the Minor,

 - be assigned a Capstone cohort and/or wait list

 - learn how to track their progression through the Minor

 - receive information about registration for approved courses

 - submit a Declaration of Minor form to the Social Work Office by the deadline (Nov 15 for Fall Semester; April 15 for Spring) If deadline falls on a weekend, the form is due by noon on the next business day